Sponsored Education on Male and Female FertilityNov 2022

-Kaneka Ubiquinol is a proud sponsor of the ACNEM Women’s Health Training Forum, launched on 19th of November 2022, in live and online.
-Leading experts in Fertility Health presented evidence-based strategies and interventions that have been shown to assist in the management of symptoms associated with complex women’s health conditions with a focus on fertility, outlining comprehensive management plans based on diet, nutrition, lifestyle, and endocrine regulation.
+Kaneka Ubiquinol was a proud sponsor of the Australasian College of Nutritional & Environmental Medicine (ACNEM) Women’s Health Training Forum, 19 November 2022, in live and online.
+Leading experts in fertility health presented evidence-based strategies and interventions that have been shown to assist in the management of symptoms associated with complex women’s health conditions with a focus on fertility, outlining comprehensive management plans based on diet, nutrition, lifestyle and endocrine regulation.

 Kaneka sponsored two educational sessions, one on female fertility and one on male fertility, with leading fertility clinician, naturopath and educator, Leah Hechtman.
-The sessions highlighted the importance of effective mitochondrial function on sperm health.
+Leah shared first-hand clinical experience and knowledge on the hidden drivers of complex male and female fertility, including the role of microbiota, the role of ubiquinol and the high potential of mitochondria in the fertilisation process, as well as treatment objectives.
+The sessions also highlighted the importance of effective mitochondrial function on sperm health.

 Male fertility is largely affected by lifestyle choices and so it comes as no surprise that harsh lifestyle choices may impact one’s fertility journey.
 When men are exposed to environmental toxins and stress, it can have a negative impact on the sperm.
 Excessive consumption of alcohol, smoking, sleep deprivation, all play a role in the quality of the sperm, including its morphology (shape), count and motility (movement).